Lynne Rienner Publishers Logo

 Coletta A. Youngers and Eileen Rosin, editors

 Although the US has spent more than $25 billion on international drug-control programs over the last two decades, it has failed to reduce the supply of cocaine and heroin entering the country.
 It has, however, succeeded in generating widespread, often profoundly damaging, consequences, most notably in Latin America and the Caribbean.
-The authors of Drugs and Democracy in Latin America More >
+The authors of Drugs and Democracy in Latin America offer a More >

 Drugs and Democracy in Latin America: The Impact of U.S. Policy